-Q41: Would adding or restarting the surrender charge period of a contract (if not specified in the original contract) result in a substantial change?
+Q41: Would adding or restarting the surrender charge period of a contract (if not specified in the original contract) result in a substantially changed contract?

-A41: Merely restarting or revising the terms of the surrender charge, without impacting the account balance of the new or revised contract, would not appear by itself to be a substantial change.
-Because the account balance has not been reduced, this does not breach the provisions of paragraph 15d of the SOP.
+A41: After assessing whether the modification is in the scope of the SOP and, if so, that the modification has been determined to be integrated, the actuary should review the modification under paragraph 15 to determine whether or not the contract is substantially changed.
+Merely restarting or revising the terms of the surrender charge, without affecting the account balance or other provisions of the new or revised contract, would not appear by itself to be a substantial change since the provisions of paragraph 15, including 15d, have been satisfied.
 The revision or restarting of the surrender charge only affects the cash surrender value, not the account balance.
-As long as there is an account balance, changes that only impact the cash surrender value do not affect whether or not a substantial change occurred.
+As long as there is an account balance, changes that only affect the cash surrender value do not appear to affect whether or not a substantial change occurred.
+Actuaries should review the example in Appendix D as one specific example where a change in the surrender charge period did not result in a substantially changed contract.